1997 US Open – Women's singles

 Martina Hingis defeated Venus Williams in the final, 6–0, 6–4 to win the women's singles tennis title at the 1997 US Open.
-She did not drop a set during the tournament.
-By reaching the final, Hingis became the seventh woman, (after Maureen Connolly, Margaret Court, Chris Evert, Martina Navratilova, Steffi Graf, and Monica Seles) to reach all four major singles finals in a calendar year.
-She also became the youngest woman to reach each major final, and the youngest woman to win three majors in a calendar year.
+It was her first US Open singles title and third major singles title overall.
+Hingis did not lose a set during the tournament.
+By reaching the final, she became the seventh woman (after Maureen Connolly, Margaret Court, Chris Evert, Martina Navratilova, Steffi Graf, and Monica Seles) to reach all four major singles finals in a calendar year.
+Hingis was the youngest woman to reach all four major finals, and the youngest to win three majors in a calendar year.

 Williams was the first unseeded player in the Open Era to reach the final.
+She reach that stage after being two match points down in the third set of their semifinal clash with Irina Spîrlea.

-Steffi Graf was the two-time reigning champion, but withdrew due to injury.
+Graf was the two-time reigning champion, but withdrew due to injury.